awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 + If you're using the Amazon ECS compute platform, you control how traffic is shifted from your original task set to your new task set\.

 A blue/green deployment with AWS CloudFormation can use one of the following methods:
 + **AWS CloudFormation templates for deployments**: When you configure deployments with AWS CloudFormation templates, your deployments are triggered by AWS CloudFormation updates\.
 When you change a resource and upload a template change, a stack update in AWS CloudFormation initiates the new deployment\.
-For a list of resources you can use in AWS CloudFormation templates, see [AWS CloudFormation Templates for CodeDeploy Reference](reference-cloudformation-templates.md)\.
+For a list of resources you can use in AWS CloudFormation templates, see [AWS CloudFormation templates for CodeDeploy reference](reference-cloudformation-templates.md)\.
 + **Blue/green deployments through AWS CloudFormation**: You can use AWS CloudFormation to manage your blue/green deployments through stack updates\.
 You define both your blue and green resources, in addition to specifying the traffic routing and stabilization settings, within the stack template\.
 Then, if you update selected resources during a stack update, AWS CloudFormation generates all the necessary green resources, shifts the traffic based on the specified traffic routing parameters, and deletes the blue resources\.
-For more information, see [Automate Amazon ECS Blue/Green Deployments Through CodeDeploy Using AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/blue-green.html) in the *AWS CloudFormation User Guide*\.
+For more information, see [Automate Amazon ECS blue/green deployments through CodeDeploy using AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/blue-green.html) in the *AWS CloudFormation User Guide*\.
 **Note**
 Supported for Amazon ECS blue/green deployments only\.

 How you configure a blue/green deployment depends on which compute platform your deployment is using\.

-#### Blue/Green Deployment on an AWS Lambda Compute Platform<a name="blue-green-lambda-compute-type"></a>
+#### Blue/Green deployment on an AWS Lambda compute platform<a name="blue-green-lambda-compute-type"></a>

 If you're using the AWS Lambda compute platform, you must choose one of the following deployment configuration types to specify how traffic is shifted from the original AWS Lambda function version to the new AWS Lambda function version:
 + **Canary**: Traffic is shifted in two increments\.
 You can choose from predefined canary options that specify the percentage of traffic shifted to your updated Lambda function version in the first increment and the interval, in minutes, before the remaining traffic is shifted in the second increment\.
 + **Linear**: Traffic is shifted in equal increments with an equal number of minutes between each increment\.
 You can choose from predefined linear options that specify the percentage of traffic shifted in each increment and the number of minutes between each increment\.
 + **All\-at\-once**: All traffic is shifted from the original Lambda function to the updated Lambda function version all at once\.

-For more information about AWS Lambda deployment configurations, see [Predefined Deployment Configurations for an AWS Lambda Compute Platform ](deployment-configurations.md#deployment-configurations-predefined-lambda)\.
+For more information about AWS Lambda deployment configurations, see [Predefined deployment configurations for an AWS Lambda compute platform ](deployment-configurations.md#deployment-configurations-predefined-lambda)\.

-#### Blue/Green Deployment on an Amazon ECS Compute Platform<a name="blue-green-ecs-compute-type"></a>
+#### Blue/Green deployment on an Amazon ECS compute platform<a name="blue-green-ecs-compute-type"></a>

 If you're using the Amazon ECS compute platform, you must choose one of the following deployment configuration types to specify how traffic is shifted from the original Amazon ECS task set to the new Amazon ECS task set:
 + **Canary**: Traffic is shifted in two increments\.
 You can choose from predefined canary options that specify the percentage of traffic shifted to your updated Amazon ECS task set in the first increment and the interval, in minutes, before the remaining traffic is shifted in the second increment\.
 + **Linear**: Traffic is shifted in equal increments with an equal number of minutes between each increment\.
 You can choose from predefined linear options that specify the percentage of traffic shifted in each increment and the number of minutes between each increment\.
 + **All\-at\-once**: All traffic is shifted from the original Amazon ECS task set to the updated Amazon ECS task set all at once\.

-For more information about the Amazon ECS deployment configuration, see [ Deployment Configurations on an Amazon ECS Compute Platform ](deployment-configurations.md#deployment-configuration-ecs)\.
+For more information about the Amazon ECS deployment configuration, see [ Deployment configurations on an Amazon ECS compute platform ](deployment-configurations.md#deployment-configuration-ecs)\.

-#### Blue/Green Deployment on an EC2/On\-Premises Compute Platform<a name="blue-green-server-compute-type"></a>
+#### Blue/Green deployment on an EC2/on\-premises compute platform<a name="blue-green-server-compute-type"></a>

 **Note**
 You must use Amazon EC2 instances for blue/green deployments on the EC2/On\-Premises compute platform\.
 On\-premises instances are not supported for the blue/green deployment type\.